davidbarone/Commentario/README.md

 # Commentario
 Commentario is a VS Code extension that formats C# xml comments.
 I created this project to learn more about VS code internals, and also as I have a number of other projects that I would like to maintain decent documentation for.

+## Workspace Structure
+The Commentario workspace is set up as follows:
+- **client**: This is the VSCode extension.
+It's written in TypeScript.
+- **server/Dbarone.Net.CommentarioConsole**: This is the VSCode server.
+It does all the actual work, and is called by the client.
+The console app is a very thin wrapper around Dbarone.Net.CommentarioServer.
+- **server/Dbarone.Net.CommentarioServer**: The library contains the actual documentation code used by the console app.
+- **server/Dbarone.Net.CommentarioServer.Tests**: A test library to test the documentation code.
+- **Server/ExampleLibrary**: A small assembly used to test the various types of object allowed in an assembly that can be documented.

 ## Getting Started With VS Code Extension Development
 Like most new projects, a bit of reading was required to get started with VSCode extension authoring.
 Some useful starting points were:
 - https://www.digitalocean.com/community/tutorials/how-to-create-your-first-visual-studio-code-extension